Store Credit Cards That Don't Suck

 In order to increase loyalty, many retailers will offer a store credit card, or partner with payment processors like MasterCard, Visa, American Express, and Discover to offer co-branded credit cards.
 You can reap significant benefits with these cards, enjoying special discounts and perks at your favorite stores.

-However, before you sign up for one of these, it's important to note the difference between store branded cards and store credit cards.
+However, before you sign up for one of these, it's important to note the difference between store credit cards and store co-branded credit cards.

-- Store credit cards are those issued on behalf of the store, and are often issued by a bank owned by the store.
-These cards only work at the store.
+- Store credit cards are cards that only work at the store.
 You might have access to some discounts and rewards, but the programs aren't usually generous, and the APRs are notoriously high.